We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 Key features of our approved concept design include:

-• Increasing the height of the wharf deck, which means changes will need to be made to how the wharf is attached to the land.
+• Increasing the height of the wharf deck by 600mm, which means changes will need to be made to how the wharf is attached to the land and buildings.
 The original abutment, or concrete structure, that currently attaches the wharf to the land is in very poor condition and will need to be removed.

 • Using a mixture of materials such as timber, concrete and steel piles, which are durable, sustainable and will require less maintenance.

-• Continuing to provide diesel for commercial operators while exploring the possibility of also providing access to petrol for them.
+• Continuing to provide diesel for commercial operators.

 Heritage

-The existing wharf is more than timber, concrete and iron; it holds stories and memories for the people that use it.
+The existing wharf is more than timber, concrete and iron; it holds stories and memories for the people who use it.

-We are keen to ensure the full history of the wharf is captured and recorded, as well as collecting its intangible heritage including personal memories and stories from the community.
+We are keen to ensure the full history of the wharf is captured and recorded, as well as collecting the structure's intangible heritage including personal memories and stories from the community.

 Salvage of materials